pbv/codex/doc/USER-GUIDE.md

        - `after 08:00 15/02/2017`
        - `between 08:00 15/02/2017 and 12:00 15/02/2017`
-       - `after 16/02/2017`
+       - `until 16/02/2017`

-      Note that date (DD/MM/YYYY) and times (HH:MM) are interpreted relative to the server local timezone.
+      Note that date (DD/MM/YYYY) and times (HH:MM) are relative to the server local timezone.

 `feedback`